s3131212/dga-detection/README.md

 ## Dataset
 The DGA dataset used in the repo comes from [360 Netlab](https://data.netlab.360.com/dga/), please refer to their site to get the newest dataset.
-The benign domain is defined as: appear in [Tranco](https://tranco-list.eu/) top 1M for more than 30 days in the past 2 months, and not in known DGA dataset.
+The benign domain is defined as: appeared in [Tranco](https://tranco-list.eu/) top 1M for more than 30 days in the past 2 months, and not in known DGA dataset.
 Note that while many researchers use Alexa, I believe that [Tranco](https://tranco-list.eu/methodology) is much more robust.

 ## Result
 Though simple, it's surprisingly accurate.